-Electric Stimulation Collar (Dogtra Collar) - These collars are used remotely by the trainer to adminster electric stimulation as the correction.
+Electric Stimulation Collar (Dogtra Collar) – These collars are used remotely by the trainer to administer electric stimulation as the correction.

 These must be used carefully.
-The dogtra brand in particular has the ability to work as a suitable Dog God for any dog when all else fails, but if used incorrectly can be physically and/or pschologically abusive.
+The Dogtra brand in particular, has the ability to work as a suitable Dog God for any dog, when all else fails, but if used incorrectly, it can be physically and/or psychologically abusive.